 As your child gets older, it’ll become more important for them to burn off energy during a long car ride.
 Sitting at a restaurant after sitting in the car for hours doesn’t always cut it!

-Unless you’re taking a long enough drive that warrants stopping overnight, we’ve found that taking a longer break in the middle of the drive works best for long drives with toddlers.
+Unless you’re taking a long enough drive that warrants stopping overnight, taking a longer break in the middle of the drive usually works best for long drives with toddlers.
 In the summer months, parks and nature areas are perfect to get some fresh air and run around.
 On our way home from Sandbridge Beach, Virginia, for example, we stopped at a large park in Maryland and walked the trails while hunting for bugs.

 More frequent, shorter stops are always an option, especially if you have a newly potty trained toddler who always has to pee.
 More on that below!

 5. Be Prepared For Potty Training on the Go

 Potty training definitely makes things a little trickier when it comes to long car trips with toddlers.